Applying a manufacturing mindset in the water industry to tackle its biggest challenges

 It is widely acknowledged that water companies and the sector in general need to do more to collaborate and share ideas from within and outside the sector.
 Much has been done to improve this position in recent years and more is needed.
 AMP8 will be the largest asset management plan in the sector’s history.
 We need to be brave and ambitious in our efforts, but also consider a fundamental shift in our usual approaches.

-Director of Customer Programmes, Emma Carroll-Walsh, led a manufacturing mindset in her previous role as Director of Built Environment in water, construction, and linear infrastructure such as road and rail, taking a lead on innovative project management programmes.
+Director Commercial and Customer Programmes, Emma Carroll-Walsh, led a manufacturing mindset in her previous role as Director of Built Environment in water, construction, and linear infrastructure such as road and rail, taking a lead on innovative project management programmes.
 Let’s look at what it would take to establish a manufacturing mindset in the water sector.

 What are the key challenges in the water sector?